python/cpython/Doc/library/enum.rst

 .. decorator:: global_enum

-   A decorator to change the *str()* and *repr()* of an enum to show the module of the enum instead of its class.
-Should only be used when the enum members are exported to the global namespace (see *re.RegexFlag* for an example).
+   A decorator to change the :class:`str() <str>` and :func:`repr` of an enum to show its members as belonging to the module instead of its class.
+   Should only be used when the enum members are exported to the module global namespace (see class:`re.RegexFlag` for an example).

    .. versionadded:: 3.11

-.. function:: show_flag_values
+.. function:: show_flag_values(value)

-   Return a list of all power-of-two integers contained in a flag.
+   Return a list of all power-of-two integers contained in a flag *value*.

    .. versionadded:: 3.11